davidcarboni-archive/cheep-odm/README.md

 Cheep ODM is a simple reflection-based object document mapping for MongoDB in the spirit of cheep-orm (https://github.com/davidcarboni/cheep-orm).
 It does not attempt to solve any clever problems, but does give you Create, Read, Update, Delete and Find.

 The mapping strategy is to go via JSON, using Google's GSON (https://sites.google.com/site/gson/gson-user-guide), so it's pretty straightforward to map your POJOs with minimum weight of annotation/configuration.
-The only extra thing you need to do is add an @Table annotation (javax.persistence) to your class to define the Mongo collection.
-You don't even need to provide a 'name' attribute: it defaults to the name of your class.
+The one thing you do need to do is add an @Table annotation (javax.persistence) to your class to define the Mongo collection.
+You don't even need to provide a 'name' - this will default to the name of your class.

 ### Licensing: